IpeDepot.com

 Working Poperties: Has a blunting effect on cutters, use of carbide tipped saw blades is necessary.
 Routs nicely.
 Must be predrilled for fastening.

 Durability: Heartwood is very resistant to attack by decay fungi, mod, and termites.
-Last 40+ years left untreated, up to 100 years with deck oil applied to surface.
+Proven to last 75+ years.
 U.S. FOREST PRODUCTS LABORATORY - Class ( Very Durable - 25 years ) This is the highest rating available from the forest laboratory.

 Uses: Exterior Decking, Benches, Adirondack furniture, Truck and Fishing vessel flooring, fine interior cabinetry and flooring, Archery Bows, Heavy marine dock construction.